What is a solar electric system?

 Yes, if you are interconnected to Santee Cooper’s electrical grid, Santee Cooper will serve your home’s electricity needs when there is inadequate sunlight.

 How do I know what system size to purchase?

-Does Santee Cooper finance rooftop solar panels?
+Does Santee Cooper finance solar panels?

 If I expand the size of my system, can I apply for another rebate?